GokulReddy28/GokulReddy28/README.md

 ## 🙌 Let's Connect!
 I love collaborating on projects related to 💻 Full Stack, ⚙ Automation Testing, and 🤖 AI/ML.
-Feel free to reach out — always open to learning and new opportunities!>
+Feel free to reach out — always open to learning and new opportunities!
+Thank you for visiting my profile! 😊